joshuacroff/Find-Freeway-to-Freeway-Interchanges/README.md

 Base cases include the following:
 - Check if ramp is connected to any other links.
 Return False if not, meaning that the link is not connected to a freeway.
 - If ramp is connected to another link, check the link facility type.
 If 'FT' == 1, return True meaning that the ramp link is an freeway interchange.
+- If connected to a link other than freeway or ramp, return false.
 - If ramp is not connected to another ramp link of 'FT' == 3, return False meaning that the ramp link is not a freeway interchange.

 Recursive case includes the following: